brock-run/spec-driven-development/audiences/product-managers.md

 As a Product Manager, you're the bridge between business needs and technical execution.
 Spec-Driven Development transforms how you communicate requirements, ensuring your product vision translates accurately into working software while leveraging AI development tools effectively.

-## From PRD to Executable Specifications
+## PRD to Spec Translation

+This section provides **PRD to spec** guidance for product managers working with engineering teams.
+Learn how to transform traditional product requirements into structured specifications that enable effective **cross-functional** collaboration.

 ### The Traditional PRD Challenge